SAP-samples/teched2023-AD161/exercises/Ex3/README.md

 ## Summary

-You've now added a reference to incidents data model a customer relationship from a service in an SAP S/4HANA Cloud backend system.
+You have now added an external reference to the SAP S/4HANA Cloud backend system and connected it to your Incidents data model.

 Continue to [Exercise 4](../Ex4/README.md).